 It Doesn’t Always Have to Be Writing

 Not everyone thinks the same way.
-Some of us think in words, but others think in images, graphs, collages, or concepts.
-There are probably a plethora of other ways that people think that I haven’t even considered.
+Some think in words, while others think in images, graphs, collages, or concepts.

 If your brain doesn’t think in words, then you don’t have to journal in words.
 Journal in sketches, graphs, diagrams, math, or whatever symbols or icons work for you.
-Use words when you want and use images when you want.
-Your journal is for you.
-No one else needs to understand it.
+Create a junk journal or an art journal.

 Use Prompts